 Consistent with its mission to inform, educate, and inspire action on behalf of wild nature, the Foundation for Deep Ecology launched, soon after its founding, an in-house publishing program.
-Between its first title, Clearcut: The Tragedy of Industrial Forestry (published by Sierra Club Books in 1993), and its latest, ENERGY: Overdevelopment and the Delusion of Endless Growth (fall 2012, in collaboration with Watershed Media and Post Carbon Institute), the foundation has conceived, produced, and funded a series of books on ecological issues.
+Between its first title, Clearcut: The Tragedy of Industrial Forestry (published by Sierra Club Books in 1993), and its latest, the foundation has conceived, produced, and funded a series of books on ecological issues.
 In the tradition pioneered by legendary conservationist David Brower who used exhibit format books to support the Sierra Club’s advocacy work in the 1960s, FDE staff and colleagues have modernized the genre, producing award-winning books to bolster activism.

 Widely divergent in their focus, the FDE-produced campaign books all share a common perspective: the assaults on wild nature, whether from industrial forest clearcuts or monoculture farming or mountaintop-removal coal mining, are symptoms of a globalized industrial growth economy that everywhere is chewing up the planet’s beauty and biodiversity.
 All of these atrocities stem from a flawed worldview and the social and economic systems it has spawned.